Plantlyfe/HOMELAB-/README.md

 ### Overview
 This repository documents my **homelab network setup**, highlighting my expertise in **network administration, security, and monitoring**.
 The setup includes:
-- **Cisco Router & Switch:** Core network infrastructure with VLANs, DHCP, ACLs, and VPN.
+- **Cisco Router & Switch:** Core network infrastructure with VLANs, DHCP, and ACLs.
 - **Proxmox Virtualization Server:** Hosting various VMs for Windows Server, Splunk, Zabbix, and testing environments.
 - **Wi-Fi Access Point** Providing secure wireless access.
 - **Monitoring & Logging:** Implemented **Zabbix for SNMP monitoring** and **Splunk for log analysis**.
-- **VPN Configuration:** Remote access via **Tailscale**.
+- **VPN Configuration:** Remote access to Servers and Clients via **Tailscale** .

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Understanding of SIEM concepts and practical application.
+- Creating Network Toplogies/Diagram
+- Linux Installation & Administration
+- Wireless Network – Configured AP for seamless Wi-Fi access with VLAN segmentation.
 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Installing and configuring Zabbix Server and Agents.
+- SNMP-based monitoring for network devices
+- Analyzing trends in CPU, memory, and bandwidth usage
+- Creating custom dashboards for system health network traffic analysis & using graphing tools to visualize resource utilization trends

 ### Tools Used